elmtree-askmo/cloudcannon-app/content/index.md

     title: Home Slideshow Section
     contentTitle: Supercharge Your Lecture Notes
     subTitle: QuickTakes Testimonies
-    list:
+    slides:
         - avatar: /student_avatar.svg
           name: Ken S.
           grade: Sophomore
-          content: This app is exactly what I was looking for AND MORE!
+          description: This app is exactly what I was looking for AND MORE!
 Everything is SO useful for studying.
         - avatar: /student_avatar2.svg
           name: Ken S.
           grade: Sophomore
-          content: QuickTakes is super easy to use.
+          description: QuickTakes is super easy to use.
 It makes learning super intuitive!
         - avatar: /student_avatar3.svg
           name: Ken S.
           grade: Sophomore
-          content: This app is the best thing to have ever happened to me in my education!.
+          description: This app is the best thing to have ever happened to me in my education!.
         - avatar: /student_avatar4.svg
           name: Ken S.
           grade: Sophomore
-          content: QuickTakes is astoundingly useful, especially for people who struggle with ADHD!.
+          description: QuickTakes is astoundingly useful, especially for people who struggle with ADHD!.
         - avatar: /student_avatar5.svg
           name: Ken S.
           grade: Sophomore
-          content: I truly believe that QuickTakes is revolutionary!.
+          description: I truly believe that QuickTakes is revolutionary!.
 ---